 BY R.D.
 MILLER

-Several countries around the world sometimes introduce rules and regulations that can be linked to another nation.
+Several countries around the world sometimes introduce rules and regulations are linked to another nation.
 Some may not fit all backgrounds of various cultures and traditions.
-Nevertheless, many developed countries share basic principles on commonly agreed-upon approaches to similar problems.
-For instance, the fight against drugs, crime, and environmental issues.
+Many developed countries share basic principles on commonly agreed-upon approaches to similar problems.
+For instance, the fight against drugs, crime, and environmental issues..

 Although some variation may not have worked as intended, a recent proposal on February 8, 2020, according to reports, Robert Nesta Morgan, parliamentary secretary in the office of the Jamaica prime minister, announced that an incentive plan was in place or being developed to provide students an opportunity to have their debts forgiven for public service work.
 It is one of the best imported policy seen in a while to arrive on these shores.